-I have listed 12 light celebrations from around the world.
-(I realize my map has cropped out New Zealand.)
-Think of Alaska, the darkest of winters in the north illuminated by Aurora Borealis and people willingly outside around fires and lighting ice lanterns.
+Here are 12 light celebrations from around the world.
+(My map has cropped out New Zealand.)
+Imagine for instance Alaska, the darkest of winters in the north, illuminated by Aurora Borealis and people willingly outside around fires and lighting ice lanterns.
 I love learning about global traditions, creating the foods and decorations, and the dichotomy of feeling a sense of connection through something different.

 - Diwali, pronounced Dih-V-ahlee, usually happens in November in India.
 It is a whole festival dedicated to celebrating light.
 Communities decorate with jasmine flowers, exchange food, wear a special Sari outfit, and cover the area with light.
 My neighbors would display string lights and lanterns outside of their homes, and they would set off a private but elaborate show of fireworks for us to enjoy.

 2. Dia de las Velitas, or Day of the Little Candles, is celebrated in Columbia December 7.
 The tradition is for Mary’s, mother of Jesus, Immaculate Conception.
 It precedes how she miraculously gives birth to Jesus, son of the Christian god, as a virgin on Christmas.
-Columbians take the streets with their candles that night and enjoy a feast.
+Columbians go out on the streets with their candles that night and enjoy a feast.

-4. Hanukkah (this year 12/10-12/18) celebrates light in the Jewish religion by lighting a candle on the Menorah each night for eight nights.
+4. Hanukkah celebrates light in the Jewish religion by lighting a candle on the Menorah each night for eight nights.
 This tradition commemorates how enough fuel for one night of candle burning miraculously lasted and kept the candles lit for eight nights.
-Families may also celebrate Hanukkah by exchanging gifts each of the nights and eating delicious potato pancakes, latkes, topped with sour cream or applesauce.
+Families may also celebrate Hanukkah by exchanging gifts each of the nights and eating delicious potato pancakes (latkes) topped with sour cream or applesauce.

 5. Santa Lucia is a tradition is primarily in Sweden.
 By the old Julian calendar, the darkest, shortest day falls closer to December 13.
-It’s about, of course, Saint Lucia, bearer of light.
+It celebrates Saint Lucia, bearer of light.
 Participants in the ceremony wear white, sing, and carry candles.
-The leader, representative of Saint Lucia as voted by her schoolmates or the oldest female daughter of the family, wears a crown of candles.
+The leader, who is representative of Saint Lucia voted by her schoolmates or the oldest female daughter of the family, wears a crown of candles.
 Saint Lucia once carried food to give to people, so her hands were too full to hold the candles.
 The “Saint Lucias” of the present may carry Swedish saffron buns and gingerbread.

 6. Las Posadas is a Spanish tradition primarily celebrated in Mexico and Guatemala, from December 16-24.
 It honors the journey Mary and her partner traveled to find a vacancy in an inn, or posada, to birth Jesus.
 There is a re-enactment of this in communities where people walk the street going door to door with lit candles or sparklers, singing and saying prayers.
 After, there are big feasts with fruit, tamales, and the children might hit a star-shaped piñata full of candy.